-maritime services legislation.
 No one to cross the bar unless they have completed a huli drill 5 Noise Nuisance Loud calling in canal areas Noise complaints to club and council.
 Possibility of not being allowed to paddle near residential areas Major Possible Low Relay calls from steerers.
 Keep calls to a minimum.
 Call quiet huts.
 Low Unlikely 6 Extreme weather conditions Strong wind warnings Lightning & Storms/Hail Possibility of huli and not being bail to right the canoe, canoe damage, struck by lightning or hail Major Possible Low Assess access to protected waters.
-Refer to AOCRA MPP rulings 5.4 & 5.5 and current safety alerts issued by AOCRA Low Unlikely 7 Sunburn / Heat High UV levels and high temps & humidity Possibility of sunburn and dehydration High Likely Medium Refer to AOCRA MPP 5.9 Paddlers advised to carry wear and sunscreen Low

-8 Collision with swimmers and other water craft e.g. SUPs Swimmers /craft near the canoe launch zone and access points to waterways Running over a swimmer/craft knocking them out and potentially drowning High Possible Major Steerers to assess risk prior to taking off, Let swimmers/ craft know where they intend going.
-Seat 1 to keep look out Low Unlikely 9 Financial Not meeting financial Obligations Not enough funds to cover expenses High Likely Medium All expenses to be approved in first instance by MC.
+Refer to AOCRA MPP rulings 5.4 & 5.5 and current safety alerts issued by AOCRA Low Unlikely 7 Sunburn / Heat High UV levels and high temps & humidity Possibility of sunburn and dehydration High Likely Medium Refer to AOCRA MPP 5.9 Paddlers advised to carry wear and sunscreen Low 8 Collision with swimmers and other water craft e.g. SUPs Swimmers /craft near the canoe launch zone and access Running over a swimmer/craft knocking them out and potentially drowning High Possible Major Steerers to assess risk prior to taking off, Let swimmers/ craft know where they Low Unlikely points to waterways intend going.
+Seat 1 to keep look out 9 Financial Not meeting financial Obligations Not enough funds to cover expenses High Likely Medium All expenses to be approved in first instance by MC.
 Email to be sent via Secretary/Treasure.
 Larger expenses 3 quotes to be sought then approved by MC.
 Email Secretary/Treasurer Membership Fees to be paid.
 Low Unlikely 10 Towing trailer Traffic incident while towing trailer.
-Death/injury to any parties involved in incidents - both club members , supporters or other road users High Possible Major ONLY Licensed competent drivers with sufficient capacity vehicles to tow trailer.
+Over loading of Trailer - too many canoes and gear on trailer Death/injury to any parties involved in incidents - both club members, supporters or other road users Trailer unsafe to tow - weaving and hard to manoeuvre Equipment falls of High Possible Major ONLY Licensed competent drivers with sufficient capacity vehicles to tow trailer.
 Trailer and vehicle to be road worthy.
-Low chance of accident and traffic offense Insufficient Increase of braking chance of accident capacity for load Insufficient Increase of secured.
-Tollow speed limits and road rules.
-Drivers to accept any speed violations received equipment on trailer and causes accidents for other motorists Travelling Increase of chance of accident limit and traffic offense Lack of lights Increase of chance of accident and traffic offense Insufficient braking capacity for load Lack of lights Increase of chance of accident and traffic offense Insufficient braking chance of accident and traffic offense Lack of lights Increase of chance of accident and traffic offense Insufficient braking chance of accident and traffic offense Increase of chance of accident and traffic offense of Trailer - too many canoes and gear on trailer tow - weaving and hard to manoeuvre trailer Allocated Driver to inspect trailer prior to leaving on trip.
-Trailer to carry max over speed limit and traffic offense Lack of lights Increase of chance of accident and traffic offense Insufficient braking capacity for load Canoes All canoes to be tied on front and back with ratchet tie downs, nets placed over equipment on trailer bed, box secured.
-Follow speed limits and road rules.
-Drivers to accept any speed violations received equipment trailer and causes accidents for other Canoe to be placed in cradles provided.
-Lack of lights Increase of chance of accident and traffic offense Insufficient braking chance of accident capacity for load India for accident and traffic offense Increase of chance of accident and traffic offense Increase of secured.
-Follow speed limits and road rules.
-Drivers to accept any speed violations received over speed chance of accident canoes All canoes to be Insufficient braking chance of accident capacity for load Insufficient braking chance of accident and traffic offense load Follow speed limits and road rules.
-Drivers to accept any speed violations received Lack of light chance of accident back with ratchet tie downs, nets placed over equipment on Drivers to accept any speed violations received braking capacity for chance of accident secured.
-Follow speed limits department Drivers to accept any speed violations received from traffic
+Annual service of trailer Allocated Driver to inspect trailer prior to leaving on trip.
+Low